LLow-QA/IMS-Starter/README.md

 # Project Title

 The aim of this project was to build a functioning inventory management system for a retailer.
-It had to consist of of a managed database, containing tables of customers products and orders, a functional front end user interface and all the necesary back end fucntionality to link the two together.
+It had to consist of of a managed database, containing tables of customers products and orders, a functional front end user interface and all the necessary back end fucntionality to link the two together.

 ## Getting Started

 git clone https://github.com/LLow-QA/IMS-Starter.git
+Jira project board link https://20novsoftware2lloyd.atlassian.net/secure/RapidBoard.jspa?rapidView=3&projectKey=FPI
 ### Prerequisites

 A Java IDE